AaronGoldsmith/hangman/README.md

 # Classic hangman
-This classic hangman game was created for homework assignment #3
+This hangman game was developed during the Coding Boot Camp.
+This was project #3

 ### How to play
 (Instructions can be displayed at any time within the game window)